 With demand for visual content on the rise, businesses found they needed a tool for quickly producing design assets with professional results - whether they had access to an experienced designer or not.

-Popular across marketing departments, the drag-and-drop graphic design software continues to grow its user-base in part because of its streamlined interface (anyone can create a masterpiece here).
+Hailed by marketing teams as one of the best graphic design software, the the drag-and-drop tool continues to grow its user-base in part because of its streamlined interface (anyone can create a masterpiece here).
 And partly because it boosted its offerings with everything from the Canva PDF Editor to Canva Video, the company’s basic and free video editing software.

 The web-based digital art tool comes packed with an impressive number of features too, whether you need to add text and stickers to your social media photos or totally revamp your printed assets.
 But will it hit your creative spot?